When creating content, you may need to insert custom symbols and characters into your posts.

 (HTML Special Characters Helper plugin)

-You can download the plugin here, or search for “HTML Special Characters Helper” to install the plugin directly from inside the Plugin admin area …
+You can download the plugin from the WordPress plugin repository, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install it directly from your WordPress dashboard …

 (HTML Special Characters section)

-To display more characters, click on the See more link …
+To view more characters, click on the See more link at the bottom of the widget …

 (HTML Special Characters – See more link)

-The full list of characters is displayed with characters organized into different sections …
+The entire list of characters is displayed with characters categorized into labeled sections …

-Hover over any of the symbols to bring up the HTML entity encoding for the special character as well as its name …
+Hovering over any symbol displays the HTML entity encoding for the special character and its name …